ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 - Added the ApiFreezePanes/FreezeRows method to Spreadsheet API.
 - Added the ApiFreezePanes/GetLocation method to Spreadsheet API.
 - Added the ApiWorksheet/GetFreezePanes method to Spreadsheet API.
-- Added the *FreezePanes- property to the Api object of Spreadsheet API.
+- Added the *FreezePanes* property to the Api object of Spreadsheet API.
-- Added the *FreezePanes- property to the ApiWorksheet object of Spreadsheet API.
+- Added the *FreezePanes* property to the ApiWorksheet object of Spreadsheet API.

 ### Comment methods